OpenLiberty/ci.ant/README.md

 Use Maven 2.x or 3.x to build the Ant tasks.

 * `mvn install` : builds the Ant tasks.
+* `mvn install -Poffline-its-DwlpInstallDir=<liberty_install_directory>` : builds the Ant tasks and runs the integration tests by providing an existing installation.
-* `mvn install -DwlpInstallDir=<liberty_install_directory>` : builds the Ant tasks and runs the integration tests.
+* `mvn install -Ponline-its-DwlpVersion=<liberty_version> -DwlpLicense=<liberty_license_code>` : builds the Ant tasks and runs the integration tests by downloading a new server.
-  * Liberty Profile installation is required to run the integration tests.
+  * Liberty versions and their respective link to the license code can be found in the [index.yml](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) file.
+You can obtain the license code by reading the current license and looking for the D/N: <license code> line.

 ## Configuration